Collection Development Statement

 Languages Collected

 Materials in English, French, German, Hebrew (Modern), Italian, Portuguese, Spanish, and Yiddish are collected.
-Occasionally, works in various Scandanavian and Slavic languages will be considered for acquisition.
+Occasionally, works in various Scandinavian and Slavic languages will be considered for acquisition.
 Works in dialects are only purchased on a selective basis.

 Chronological or geographical focus